 With such a busy schedule, you might not have time to volunteer at the animal shelter.

-That's fine.
-There are faster ways to help shelter dogs find a forever family.
-You can even do it on your phone.
-Here's how...
+There are other ways to help shelter dogs find a forever family.
+You can even use your phone.

 I walk a shelter dog two or three times a week.